 The school is fortunate to have a strong Special Needs Department staffed by four specialist SEN teachers and over thirty Learning Support Assistants.
 The department has its own base with teaching rooms and a treatment room.
-There are around twelve boys with Statements of Educational Need/EHCPs in each year group of 200.
 The needs of the boys are varied and it is the school's practice for all boys to be supported in lessons as much as possible.
 We also have an extensive programme supporting incoming Year 7 [Figures] boys to catch up on literacy and numeracy skills.